FC Progresul Caracal: History

 The 1984–85 season, with Cornel Pavlovici as head coach, saw Sportul finishing 7th in the Series VI of third division and qualifying again in the first round proper of Cupa României, losing 0–1 to Rapid București.
 The lineup of Sportul: Florea Mantoc – V. Roșca I, I.Crețu, Teodor Nicu, M. Roșca II – Nedelcu (Constantin Lăcătuș), Ion Năuiu, Georgel Mitran – Pârvu, Nicolae Stângaciu, Plotoagă.

 Iuliu Uțu was appointed as the new head coach for the 1985–86 season, with Sportul Muncitoresc finishing in 3rd place in Series VI.
 In the fall of 1985, Caracalenii qualified for the fifth time, and for the fourth consecutive time, for the Round of 32 of the Cupa României, eliminating Progresul Corabia (3–2), Știința Drăgănești (4–1), Muscelul Câmpulung (1–0), and Progresul Băilești (3–0), before being eliminated by Petrolul Ploiești (2–3) in a match played in Caracal.

 The strong performances in the Cupa României foreshadowed the rise of Caracal football to a higher echelon.
 Coached by Ștefan Cherănoiu, Sportul Muncitoresc won Series VI in the 1986–87 season and secured promotion to the second division after four decades of competing in regional, county, or third-division championships.

 The debut in Divizia B was not easy.
 A modest start in the first part of the season led to a series of coaching changes.
 Cherănoiu was replaced by Ilie Oană, who was subsequently replaced by Gheorghe Dungu.
 Sportul Muncitoresc ended the season with Ion Pârvulescu leading the team, finishing in 14th place and barely avoiding relegation.

-This was followed by four consecutive seasons in Series II, finishing 4th in 1988–89, 7th in 1989–90, 10th in 1990–91, and 17th in 1991–92, which resulted in their relegation to the third division.
+This period was followed by four consecutive seasons in Series II, with the team finishing 4th in 1988–89, 7th in 1989–90, and 10th in 1990–91.
+The 1991–92 season began with Ștefan Cherănoiu on the bench, but he stepped down due to poor results and ongoing financial difficulties and was replaced by Nicolae Matei, who led the team to a 17th-place finish, resulting in relegation to the third division.

+After the difficulties of the previous campaign, the club’s problems persisted in the 1992–93 season, with the team suffering a series of defeats during the autumn, which ultimately led to its withdrawal from the competition.